JosePFs/moodle-filter_tabs/README.md

 Requirements
 ============
-This plugin requires Moodle 2.5+
+This plugin requires Moodle 2.6+

 Changes
 =======
-2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
+2014-01-31 - Check compatibility for Moodle 2.6, no functionality change 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
 2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-03-18 - Small code improvement, Code cleanup according to moodle codechecker